BUCANL/Batch-Context/README.md

 # Batch Context

-The Batch Context extension for EEGLAB provides and interface for generating data processing pipelines and executing them on multiple data files either locally or on remote compute clusters.
-This extension also provides the tools needed to manages remote server addresses and facilitates working with a remote environments.
+The Batch Context extension for EEGLAB provides an interface for generating data processing pipelines and executing them on multiple data files either locally or on remote clusters.
+This extension also provides the tools needed to manage remote server addresses and facilitates working in remote environments.

-All documentation is stored on the [Wiki](https://github.com/BUCANL/Batch-Context/wiki).
+All documentation is stored on the [Wiki](https://github.com/BUCANL/Batch-Context/wiki) which contains relevant video tutorials.

 ## Attribution